Coin roll hunting

 Coin roll hunting (often abbreviated as CRH) is the hobby of searching and sorting coinage pulled from circulation for collectible coins.
 This is achieved through obtaining rolled coin, boxed coin, or bagged coin from banks and credit unions.
-A variant of this practice involves banknotes and is carried out in essentially the same fashion, normally to search for unusual serial numbers, star notes, and misprints.
+A variant of this practice involves banknotes and is carried out in essentially the same fashion, normally to search for unusual (fancy) serial numbers, star notes, and misprints.